Actor Rob Lowe appeared Wednesday, Jan. 18 on “The Kelly Clarkson Show” and discussed the first newspaper article written about him.

 During “The Kelly Clarkson Show,” Lowe talked about a new movie on Netflix that he is in called “Dog Gone.”
 He said he also has a new show coming out on Netflix that he co-created with his son, John Owen.
 He said his other son, Matthew, is in the finance world.

 “Now I’m really learning about their work lives,” Lowe said.
 “It’s a whole different phase where you get them through childhood, and then all of sudden it’s like, “How’s work?
 It’s super cool.”

 He said he is very close with his sons and shared a story about scaring them as Bigfoot during a camping trip years ago.

 Grammy Award-winning artist Kelly Clarkson is in season four of her one-hour daytime talk show.
 According to NBCUniversal, in each episode, audiences will experience an hour full of remarkable stories, celebrity guests, spontaneous surprises, humor, heart and, of course, good music.

 Natalie Jones is an All Media Journalist with Dayton.com focusing on food and dining, pop culture and lifestyle.
-She is a Wright State University graduate with over six years of experience in the media field.
+She is a Wright State University graduate with over seven years of experience in the media field.